 - Take into account the accessibility features your application might need.

 Moreover, such applications are usually used in different timezones and have to be up 24/7.
 Maintenance windows must be minimized or completely absent.
 And when downtime does happen (even Google and Github software occasionally goes down), your MTTR (mean-time-to-repair) should be kept to a minimum, since unavailability basically means delays in production or service operations.
+Download are our recommendations for minimizing downtime.

 The voice of the user